 diet

-During a session to stop smoking, I review practical tips and ideas to assist my clients in the process, including foods to help stop smoking.
-The research on this may be limited, but smokers widely report that some foods and drinks can help you.
-Duke University researchers became interested in claims from smokers that certain foods and drinks made cigarettes taste better, so they decided to investigate it by surveying over 200 smokers about foods and drinks which make cigarettes either taste better or worse.
+During a session to stop smoking, I review practical tips and ideas to assist my clients in the process.
+This includes foods to help stop smoking.
+The research on foods to help stop smoking may be limited, but smokers widely report that some foods and drinks can help you.
+Duke University researchers became interested in claims from smokers that certain foods and drinks made cigarettes taste better.
+They decided to investigate it by surveying over 200 smokers about foods and drinks which make cigarettes either taste better or worse.

 Here is a sampling of what they found: